w3c/w3c-website-redesign-documentation/_posts/2021-06-11-building-the-main-navigation.md

 I reviewed my use of inline SVGs in the prototypes and made a couple of different choices:

-1. In some places it made more sense replace an inline SVG with an image using an SVG `src`, so that the files are cached - the W3C logo, for example.
+1. In some places it made more sense to replace an inline SVG with an image using an SVG `src`, so that the files are cached - the W3C logo, for example.
 2. In the navigation (and some other areas) I have made use of the `<use>` element to [link to a `<symbol>` within an external SVG file](https://css-tricks.com/svg-use-with-external-reference-take-2/).
 This makes the markup a bit less verbose, and that SVG file will again be cached.

 ### Cutting out some ARIA